Bringing your new puppy home is one of the most exciting things.

 If you’re going to lay blame, or smack something with a rolled up newspaper, you’d better smack yourself.
 The pup doesn’t understand why you would become so violent with her over a normal bodily function.
 Don’t strain your relationship by making punishment part of your “training.”

-Part 2 – Communication for House Training Your Puppy
+Step 2 – Communication For Potty Training Your Puppy

 Your pup can’t possibly mind-read to find out what you want.
 So you’re going to show her by communicating in a way she’ll quickly understand.